chicagopython/buddy_mentorship/CONTRIBUTE.md

 Steps for maintainers are largely the same, with a few additional steps before releasing a new version:

-- Update version in xxx.
+- Update version in Github.
 - Update the CHANGELOG.md and the main README.md (as appropriate).
 - Rebuild the docs in your local version to verify how they render using: